CharlesRh/secular-buddhism/eightfold-path/2-right-intention/02-renunciation.md

 The positive expression of renunciation is contentment (*santutthi*)—the capacity to feel that what we have is enough.
 This doesn't mean never seeking improvement, but rather not basing our happiness on obtaining something we don't currently have.

 Contentment isn't passive resignation but an active appreciation of what is present.
-Research in positive psychology confirms what contemplative traditions have long known: practicing gratitude and appreciation significantly increases well-being.
+Research in positive psychology confirms what contemplative traditions have long known: practicing gratitude and appreciation significantly increases well-being.[^1]

+[^1]: For more on how gratitude practices improve well-being, see: "The Science of Gratitude" by the Greater Good Science Center at UC Berkeley: [https://greatergood.berkeley.edu/article/item/how_gratitude_changes_you_and_your_brain](https://greatergood.berkeley.edu/article/item/how_gratitude_changes_you_and_your_brain)

 ### Practical Applications of Renunciation